SolderedElectronics/Inkplate-GUI-Designer/README.md

 # Inkplate-GUI-Designer
-Web app for designing GUI for paperink displays
+Web app for designing GUI for Inkplate e-paper displays